yanader/MarsRover/README.md

 1. dataclasses - provides Classes and Enums to dictate PlateauSizes, Vehicle positions, cardinal directions and allowed instructions
 2. parsers - provides Classes for validating and parsing user inputs including conversion from String to Instruction[]
 3. logic - provides Classes for Plateau and vehicle types as well as interfaces to dictate vehicle behaviours.
 Any new vehicle type should extend Vehicle and implement appropriate interfaces
-4. userinterface - provides the CommandCentre class which initialises the programme, controls setup and continued programme flow until the user exits.
+4. userinterface - provides the CommandCentre class which initialises the programme, controls setup and continued programme flow until the user exits and the UserInterface that handles user inputs

 ### Future Inclusions